-This scheme would help to provide much needed housing and a greater range of housing to meet long-term needs.
+This scheme would help to provide much needed housing and a greater range of housing types to meet long-term needs.
 It would not however form a natural extension to the existing neighbourhood of Chaulden, due to its relatively large size and the lack of capacity of existing neighbourhood services and facilities.
+It would be best developed in conjunction with the land to the south to create a new residential neighbourhood, with its associated services and facilities.

 If greenfield development is required at Hemel Hempstead then this site is considered to merit further consideration.
 However, land to the north is assessed to be preferable to its topography and the desire to limit development on the lower valley slopes.
+Consideration should be given to linking the northern and southern sites to form a larger development site.